-- All student vehicles must be registered with the divisional office.
-Information related to student parking permits will be distributed during the first week of school. - Based on the limited availability of on campus parking, seniors and juniors are granted parking privileges on a "first-come, first-served" basis.
-In the event student parking is still available sophomores will be granted parking privileges. - Student drivers should always park vehicles in designated student parking areas, never in areas designated for teachers, parents, or guests. - The senior parking lot is reserved exclusively for seniors during school hours.
-Seniors should remain vigilant in protecting the integrity of this lot by parking in the assigned area and by keeping it clean. - Student drivers not assigned to a parking area must park off campus.
-Students who park off campus are responsible for proper driving habits and correct behavior the same as if on the Academy campus.
+- All student vehicles must be registered with the divisional office. - Seniors and juniors are granted parking privileges on a "first-come, first-served" basis. - Sophomores will be granted parking privileges if parking is available. - Student drivers should park vehicles in designated student parking areas only. - The senior parking lot is reserved exclusively for seniors during school hours. - Student drivers not assigned to a parking area must park off campus.

-- Students should always be courteous and Christ-like when responding to any members of the surrounding neighborhood. - Students should respectfully maintain the volume of their car stereo at a level not audible outside the vehicle at all times. - Once on campus, students should immediately enter the building and not loiter in the student parking areas. - Students are not permitted to go to their vehicles during the school day without permission from the divisional office. - Students who drive may not leave campus during the school day without permission being granted by parents and appropriate administrative personnel.
-Students who leave campus without securing proper permission will be determined to be skipping classes and the appropriate disciplinary measures will be taken. - Students are not to permit other students to accompany them in their vehicle without permission from parents.
+- Students should immediately enter the building and not loiter in the student parking areas. - Students are not permitted to go to their vehicles during the school day without permission from the divisional office. - Students who drive may not leave campus during the school day without permission being granted by parents and appropriate administrative personnel. - Students are not to permit other students to accompany them in their vehicle without permission from parents.